EsterMarku/customer-churn-risk-prediction/README.md

 ## Overview
 This project develops an **end-to-end churn risk prediction framework** for a non-subscription retail business using transactional data.

-The focus is on **business-first analytics**: realistic assumptions, interpretable modelling, and decision-ready outputs that can be understood and acted upon by non-technical stakeholders.
+The emphasis is on **business-first analytics**: realistic assumptions, interpretable modelling, and decision-ready outputs that can be operationalised by marketing and retention teams.

 Rather than maximising model complexity, the project prioritises **clarity, defensibility, and practical deployment considerations**.